Dr Vlas Efstathis AM, RFD, MB, BS, FACTM, FFTM

 Grammar in 2000.
 After trying a few things at University he settled on his lifelong ambition of medicine, graduating from The University of Queensland Medical School in 2010.

-Passionate about rural and regional health during Uni, he spent 2 1/2 years in the Lockyer Valley training as a GP after his mandatory hospital training at Ipswich Hospital.
+Passionate about rural and regional health during Uni, he spent 2 and a 1/2 years in the Lockyer Valley training as a GP after his mandatory hospital training at Ipswich Hospital.

 Feeling a move back to suburbia was in order after learning invaluable skills in rural medicine, he spent 2 years in Ipswich CBD, 2 years as a solo practitioner in Brassall and has now joined the team at East Clinic on a full- time basis.